likeaj6/SwiftV0/src/pages/about/index.md

 ---
 # **Story**

-Being broke is never fun and feeling like you have no way to help yourself is even worse
+Being broke is never fun and feeling like you have no way to help yourself is even worse.
+That was something we realized here at SWIFT

  SWIFT is a financial literacy organization which works with you to create resources and events that improve your financial well-being.